dartfoundry/svg_provider/README.md

 ### The Solution

 The key to fixing these issues was to take control of the rendering process using Flutter's Canvas API.
-I also improved the package's functionality by adding better package asset support, SVG markup validation, and cleaner error handling.
+I also improved the package's functionality by adding raw svg string and package asset support, SVG markup validation, and cleaner error handling.

 ## Installation